The Man I Love (1947 film): Production and reception

 Warner Bros. purchased the rights to Maritta Wolff's novel Night Shift in 1942 for $25,000, with the original intention of casting Ann Sheridan and Humphrey Bogart in the film adaptation.
 Working titles for the film were Night Shift and Why Was I Born?, the latter a 1929 song by Jerome Kern and Oscar Hammerstein II which featured in the movie.
 Production fell behind schedule because Lupino was suffering from exhaustion – she fainted during one scene with Robert Alda and had to be cut out of her tight-fitting dress – finishing 19 days late and $100,000 over budget.

-Bosley Crowther, writing for The New York Times, considered the film's mood to be "both silly and depressing, not to mention dull".
+In a contemporary review in The New York Times Bosley Crowther characterized the film's mood as "both silly and depressing, not to mention dull".
 Film critic Leonard Maltin gave it 3 stars out of 4.

+When the movie started being distributed on television in 1956, 6 minutes were cut that were present in the original theatrically released version in order to avoid paying licensing costs for the 1929 song, Bill, featured within the sequence.
+Until the 2024 Blu-ray release from Warner Archive, the 90-minute cut was what was distributed on home video and television.

 The Man I Love later became Martin Scorsese's primary inspiration for his film New York, New York (1977).